 "On that day, the very depths of My tender mercy are open."
 (Diary Entry 699)

-On May 5, 2000, Blessed John Paul II decreed that the Second Sunday of Easter, the Octave of Easter, would be known as Divine Mercy Sunday.
-The Feast was established by the pope after he canonized Saint Faustina, a humble Polish nun to whom Jesus revealed his message of divine mercy.
+On May 5, 2000, Pope Saint John Paul II decreed that the Second Sunday of Easter, the Octave of Easter, would be known as Divine Mercy Sunday.
+The feast was established by the pope after he canonized Saint Faustina, a humble Polish nun to whom Jesus revealed his message of divine mercy.

-Born in 1905 in a small Polish village, Saint Faustina became a member of the Congregation of the Sisters of Our Lady of Mercy at age 20.
-While at the convent, she received several revelations from Jesus, who communicated to her the depth of his mercy and his desire that all be merciful to one another.
+Born in 1905, Saint Faustina became a member of the Congregation of the Sisters of Our Lady of Mercy at age 20.
+While at the convent, beginning in February 1931, she received several revelations from Jesus, who communicated to her the depth of his mercy and his desire that all be merciful to one another.

 In Saint Faustina’s visions, Jesus appears with his right hand raised in a blessing and his left touching his garment above his heart.
 Red and blue/white rays emanate from his heart, symbolizing the blood and water that was poured out for our salvation and our sanctification.
 Jesus asked that the image be painted with the words “Jesus, I trust in You” inscribed beneath it.